metamorph-inc/openmeta-mms/docs/source/getting_started/next_steps/next_steps.rst

 Tutorials
 ---------

-The :ref:`led_tutorial` guides the user through the building and analysis of a simple LED example model.
+The :ref:`led_tutorial` guides you through building and analyzing a simple LED circuit project.
 The :ref:`walkthroughs` chapter showcases a couple of example models that demonstrate the power of the OpenMETA tools.